 I believe God transcends time and space, yet we seek God in very specific places and at very specific times.
 But if God is everywhere and “everywhen,” as the Indigenous peoples of Australia wonderfully put it, then why are some places thin and others not?
 Why isn’t the whole world thin?
 Maybe great design serves the purpose of bringing us to attention, of opening our eyes, and nailing our feet to the floor, insisting we be present, truly present to the divine.

-Here’s ten buildings that have brought me joy.
+Here’s fifteen buildings that have brought me great joy.

 This house is in my neighborhood and I look at it every day as I drive over the Spit Bridge on my way home.
 As a kid I used to look up at it from my uncle’s boat and wonder what it was like inside.
 It’s the Teacup House (Stan Symmonds, 1964), also known as the Spaceship House or the Enriquez House (after the current owner).
 Symmonds himself described its design as ‘vendome’, a reference to Vendome Jewellery, a brand from the 40s to 70s that was known for high-end stones.
 The window frames are so huge because they represent the prongs that hold the jewel.
 His intention was to make a statement on the home being the jewel of life.
 They say a thing of beauty is a joy forever, and this little house has been bringing me joy nearly my whole life.